 Amy has held leadership roles in organizations promoting education equity, criminal justice reform, and civic engagement.
 Early in her career, she practiced law and mediation.
 Amy earned her BA from the University of Pennsylvania summa cum laude and her JD from Stanford Law School.
 In addition to her work with FFAC, she is co-executive director of Ethics in Education Network, advocating for ethics-centered schools that instill lifelong habits of open-minded inquiry.
 Amy interviews educational thought leaders about ethical schools, with an emphasis on expanding our universe of obligation to all sentient creatures.

 Carrie spent nine years working as an academic librarian before shifting focus to nonprofits in 2020.
 They have a Masters of Library and Information Science from Drexel University, and their research background is in using empathetic user experience design methods to create safer spaces for people to learn & connect.
 They're a queer, feminist & human rights activist who is passionate about food justice.
-Outside of work, Carrie loves hiking in the Appalachian mountains with their wife and dogs, taking photos, and reading at least 100 books a year.

 Claire is currently pursuing her master's in Animal Studies through the Environmental Studies department at New York University.
 Before living in NYC, she earned a BS in Psychology at Oneonta State and an Animal Behavior and Conservation Certificate through Hunter College.
 As an FFAC educator in NYC, Claire coordinates and gives presentations to city-based High Schools and Colleges about the many impacts of factory farming.
 Outside of school and work, she enjoys spending time (and sharing a vegan diet) with her rabbit, and running local 5K races.